 Photoelectric Detectors are not unlike a beam across a doorway.
 There is a transmitter and a receiver, if smoke particles get between them then the detector goes into alarm.
 Photo-Electric Smoke Alarms detect larger smoke particles, the visible products of combustion, and are most effective in the case of smouldering fires.
 They are suitable for installation near kitchens or in areas containing combustion heaters or open fires.
 Having said that you need to be extremely careful with your placement as incorrect location will cause false alarms.

 Ionization smoke detectors have a minute amount of radioactive material within a chamber.
 Ionization Smoke Alarms detect small diameter smoke particles, the invisible products of combustion, and are most effective in the case of flaming fires.
 You should not place these types of detectors near kitchens or close to combustion heating appliances or open fires as continual false alarms will result.
+These detectors are being phased out as at September 2018

 Testing Of Smoke Detectors Every smoke detector has a test button on the face.
 You should press the test button once a month to ensure that the smoke detector is working.
 You can test the backup battery of your mains powered detector by turning off you main switch or the appropriate circuit breaker.